pastaclub/react-bootstrap-tooltip-button/README.md

 If you want to fork and improve this component

 - Clone this repo and run `npm install`
-- `npm run compile` will invoke babel to compile JSX/ES6 into ES5
+- `npm run compile` will compile JSX/ES6 into ES5 and SASS into CSS
-- styles are defined as sass in TooltipButton.sass